You know native advertising is important, but it can still be challenging to master.

 We tapped our Taboola agency partners to find out.
 Spread across the world in countries like France, Germany, Denmark, Italy, and the US, our agency partners are chosen for their expertise with native advertising and their ability to help you grow your business.

 Here are four tips on how to scale your native advertising — straight from the experts.

 1. Adjust bids by site to increase performance.

 You’re probably focused on optimizing bids by overall cost-per-acquisition (CPA), like you would do on other channels.
-While this might work on platforms like Facebook and Google, native ads are a different beast.
+While this might work on platforms like Meta (Facebook and Instagram) and Google Ads, native ads are a different beast.

 Since native ads are meant to match their surroundings, site distribution and placement play a big part in their performance.
 That’s why UK-based agency Version Two recommends adjusting your native ad bids on a site-by-site basis — and not by CPA.